Newmarket GO Station boarding information:

 On July 28th, we will begin boarding and exiting trains from the north side of the new centre platform.
 You will be able to use the existing ramp from the parking lot to access the side platform and will then cross a bridge to the centre platform.

 Construction to install new elevators between the platform and the pedestrian bridge of platforms 1 & 2 at your station will begin.
 During this construction, the east-end of these platforms will be closed.
-Passengers will have to board and detrain from coaches on the west half of the train (coaches 5 and above) when using these platforms.
+Passengers will have to board and detrain from the 5 west coaches of the train when using these platforms.

 As part of our station improvements we will be rehabilitating and replacing platform shelters on both platforms.
 During this period, areas around some shelters will be hoarded off to enable construction.
 All work will take place between 9 am and 4:30 pm.
 One shelter will remain open on each platform for your comfort.